mrhoseah/RXView-360/docs/api/methods/methods.md

 RxCore.initialize(layout);
 ```

+**Parameters**

-Parameters offsetWidth Width to subtract from full width.
+-   `offsetWidth`: Width to subtract from full width.
 Values in pixels.
-Parameters offsetHeight Height to subtract from full height.
+-   `offsetHeight`: Height to subtract from full height.
 Values in pixels.

 Returns NA

 ### `setLineStyle`